Caring for farm animals in hot weather

 In hot weather, always give your animals plenty of shade and clean water at all times.

 - Give them plenty of air - keep their housing well ventilated.

-- Reduce the number of animals in each building so that enough air can circulate (particularly with poultry kept for meat production, such as broiler chickens, turkeys and ducks, which are very susceptible to heat stress).
+- Reduce the number of animals in each building so that enough air can circulate.
+For example, poultry kept for meat production, such as broiler chickens, turkeys and ducks, are very susceptible to heat stress.

 - Bring in additional fans to help to reduce the effects of heat stress.

 - Keep a close eye on your animals and act quickly if it's obvious that you need to take more drastic action.

 Animals at agricultural shows are often kept in large marquees with limited ventilation.
 Try to force ventilation inside the marquee or take your animals outside.

 If you need to bring dairy cattle inside during very hot weather:

 - Give them unlimited amounts of clean drinking water at all times.